dloeda/molecule-isotope-gallery/README.md

 # \<molecule-isotope-gallery\>

-> is a webcomponent for displaying a filterable gallery using isotope.js to animage filter transitions
+> is a webcomponent for displaying a filterable gallery using isotope.js to animate filter transitions
 >
 > Polymer 2.0 ready